mpieva/mapAD/Readme.md

 the search space).
 Improved algorithms and error models will be incorporated step by step as needed.

 As of now, it's not quite clear whether or not to prefer a rather simple approach (as used in bisulfite sequencing) to the ancient DNA damage problem over a more complex error model.

+### Performance/ Hardware Requirements
+First tests suggest that index generation for the human reference genome (hg19) unfortunately eats about 12G of RAM (can certainly be improved,  but it's not an high-priority issue).
+Holding that index in memory during the mapping works fine on a 8G laptop.
+Indexing hg19 has a runtime of about 20 minutes on fast machines.
+Most of the time is spent on writing/reading and (de-)serializing of index files.

 ### To do
 - [x] Use FM**D**-index